Get your free guide, "Dodge the Duds, Pick the Winners". I Can Use That! >

 Listening is often the only thing needed to help someone.

 Improving listening skills is something people talk about and think about, but rarely ever get around to actually improving.
-Mary Lou's example, all those years ago, has always stuck with me and has inspired me to try to be a good listener, just like her.
+Mary Lou's example, all those years ago, stuck with me and has inspired me to try to be a good listener like her.

 Rate Yourself: |